 If you are not an approved vendor, this does not exclude your company from doing business with Carleton University.
 It is possible we may have requirements that may not be met by current approved vendors, allowing all vendors to be considered.
 We encourage vendors to continually check our bidding opportunities on Bonfire for new opportunities that may arise throughout the year.

-Vendors may also be selected to become an Approved Vendor of Record (VOR) for Carleton University if they have a valid agreement with the Ontario Ministry of Government Services (MGS), the Ontario Education Collaborative Marketplace (OECM), or other valid agreements open to the Broader Public Sector (BPS).
+Vendors may also be selected to become an Approved Vendor of Record (VOR) for Carleton University if they have a valid agreement with Supply Chain Ontario (MPBSD), the Ontario Education Collaborative Marketplace (OECM), Kinetic GPO, or other valid agreements open to the Broader Public Sector (BPS).

 The university prioritizes collaborative and cooperative procurement with group buying organizations and sector affiliates.
 Where beneficial and feasible for the university, Procurement Services may choose to participate in a cooperative purchasing project with other local, provincial or federal organizations, providing that organization’s procurement processes are compliant with the university’s governing obligations.
-Procurement Services will treat a cooperative Vendor of Record list as an open and competitive prequalification of vendors, and conduct a second stage selection process in lieu of a Carleton-led open competitive process, where required, and following the thresholds outlined in our policy.
+Procurement Services will treat a cooperative Vendor of Record list or Standing Offer with these organizations as an open and competitive prequalification of vendors, and conduct a second stage selection process in lieu of a Carleton-led open competitive process, where required, and following the thresholds outlined in our policy.

-Carleton University is a member of the Ontario University Procurement Management Association (OUPMA).
-OUPMA is a member based, professional development and networking organization; dedicated to promoting strategic sourcing best practices unique to the post-secondary sector.
+Carleton University is a member of the Ontario University Professional Procurement Management Association (OUPPMA).
+OUPPMA is a member based, professional development and networking organization; dedicated to promoting strategic sourcing best practices unique to the post-secondary sector.